Identifying and Mitigating Privacy Risks Stemming from Language Models: A Survey: Taxonomy of LLM Architectures Development Phases

-Initially, LMs were trained in a supervised fashion for a specific task on a labelled text dataset.
-Recurrent and Convolutional Neural Network-based LMs are typically trained in this way.
-Training on a self-supervised task was introduced by static word embedding models and now the impressive capabilities of foundation models have opened up a new three-phase training paradigm -- pre-training, fine-tuning and compression -- as detailed by~\cite{mireshghallah2022differentially}.
+The development of the Transformer architecture has ushered in a new era of very large LLMs with billions to trillions of parameters and a multi-phase training approach.

-\myparagraph{Pre-training.} Transformers are generally pre-trained using a general language modeling task, which is used to learn the hidden weights of the model.
-Huge and diverse unlabelled text corpora~\cite{raffel2020exploring, dodge2021documenting} are typically used for pre-training~\cite{brown2020language}.
-Pre-training encoder-decoder models involve masking tokens in the input, with the model trained to predict these masked tokens in the output.
-The encoder and decoder can be pre-trained separately or in a unified fashion with shared model parameters~\cite{song2019mass, lewis2019bart}.
-To pre-train encoder models, a bidirectional transformer-encoder is leveraged, aiming to recover masked tokens, given input sentences with randomly masked tokens.
-For example, BERT~\cite{devlin2018bert} is trained on sentences from BooksCorpus (800M words)~\cite{zhu2015aligning} and English Wikipedia (2,500M words)~\cite{devlin2018bert} and uses two pre-training tasks: (1) masking 15\% of tokens in the input sequence and predicting these, and (2) next sentence prediction.
-The decoder model pre-training involves computing the probability distribution of the next token.
-For example, GPT-3 was pre-trained to predict the next token in the sequence on approximately 45TB of text from multiple public sources, including English Wikipedia, Common Crawl\footnote{\url{https://commoncrawl.org/the-data/}} and Books 1 \& 2 Corpora~\cite{brown2020language}.
+\myparagraph{Pre-training.} Initially, transformers are typically pre-trained on a self-supervised language modelling task, which is used to learn the hidden weights of the model on unlabelled data.
+For example, pre-training encoder models involves randomly masking tokens in the input text sequence, with the model learning to recover these masked tokens in the output.
+Pre-training the decoder model involves computing the probability distribution of the next token.
+Pre-training typically utilizes publicly available, extensive and minimally-curated unlabeled text corpora, often scraped from the internet~\cite{raffel2020exploring, dodge2021documenting, brown2020language}.

+\myparagraph{Continued Pre-training.} Often, following pre-training on general domain data, LLMs are adapted to a specific domain by training the model on large domain-specific datasets (\eg PubMed) where available.
+This is often referred to as Continued Pre-training as the same self-supervised language modelling objectives are used and all model parameters are updated.
+Continued pre-training data is also often publicly available.

-\myparagraph{Fine-Tuning.} Usually, the pre-trained model is adapted to specific downstream tasks by fine-tuning the model parameters on smaller task-specific datasets.
-Fine-tuning datasets are more likely to be private, containing information not intended for public consumption~\cite{basu2021benchmarking, li2021large}.
+\myparagraph{Fine-Tuning.} LLMs are often adapted for specific downstream tasks by fine-tuning the model parameters on smaller task-specific datasets.
+This usually involves adding a task-specific layer to the pre-trained model and updating just the parameters in this layer, particularly when the fine-tuning dataset is small.
+Fine-tuning datasets are more likely to contain data not intended for public consumption.